-Venezuela's Guaido urges troops to rise against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence breaks out

 Guaido later left a rally he was holding with military supporters at the air base.
 Repeated opposition attempts to force Maduro, a socialist, from power through huge protests and calls on the military to act have so far failed.

-Maduro said on Tuesday he had spoken with military leaders and that they had shown him “their total loyalty.”
+Maduro, a former bus driver who took office after the death of political mentor President Hugo Chavez in 2013, said on Tuesday he had spoken with military leaders and that they had shown him “their total loyalty.”

 “Nerves of steel!”
 Maduro wrote on Twitter.
 “I call for maximum popular mobilization to assure the victory of peace.
 We will win!”